Location: Upstate

 So, throughout your career, have you had a specific moment or project that you’ve created that kind of resonated with you or had a significant impact on your life?
 Maybe it’s a design.
 Maybe it’s a project.

 Oh, a little bit of everything.
-So there’s, it’s called the Spring Lake.
-It’s a brand that Springs owns.
-And the challenge was how to revamp it because it was like 1940’s was kind of old, you know, and they wanted to kind of revamp it and rebrand it and make it something special.
+So there’s, it’s called the Spring Maid.
+It’s a brand that Springs Creative owns.
+And the challenge was how to revamp it because it was like 1940’s and was kind of old, you know, and they wanted to kind of revamp it and rebrand it and make it something special.
 So, I was on a team of three other people.
 So, I was the creative director.
-We had a salesperson, a marketing and merchandising.
+We had salesperson, marketing and merchandising.
 And the four of us came up with what the plan was to do this.
 And it was fun because I got to go and photograph all the designs.
 So, I was overall about designs, and it ended up in Target, and it was just like literally a 24-foot modular, so it was kind of neat, taking my family, my kids and go, Mom did this, you know, and so that was really neat.
-And it ended up being in Target all, all doors of targets, so it landed there.
+And it ended up being in Target all, all doors of Targets, so it landed there.
 So that was that was pretty cool.

 Yeah, that’s awesome.
 I love that.
-And so, you said you moved to South Carolina in 1998.
-Right?
+And so, you said you moved to South Carolina in 1998, right?
 So, when you first came, how did you kind of get into the scene?
 Were there any like events that you went to or organizations that you joined to network and kind of build yourself in the area or anything that you know of today?

 Yeah, well, you know, today, it’s so different in ’98 compared to now because now there’s so much more social media, there’s a lot of things that you can follow and listen to a lot of podcasts and things like that.
 Back then.
 I think I was more driven by my career.
-So I kind of like I just worked a lot like that.
+I kind of like that I just worked a lot like that.
 That was your way into getting to know people.
 We traveled to a lot of shows I would go to New York and set up showrooms, and so I think it was just knowing other people in the business, you know, and I only have I had a two-year-old child then, so it wasn’t really I wasn’t able to really get out into the scene.
-But nowadays, what I do, I definitely I follow a lot of things on Instagram I follow.
+But nowadays, what I do, I definitely follow a lot of things on Instagram I follow.
 I listened to a lot of podcasts and read a lot of books.
 And kind of just like I like to say I find my tribe.
 Uh, you know, I like to look for my tribe and kind of, like, follow groups that are, I mean, at the fiber arts group, and I’m going to knit Quilt Guild a couple of those.
 And I go to those now all the time and things like that.
 And I’m always taking classes I still, I just feel like you never stopped learning.
 I recently… there’s a fiber arts class in Stuart, Florida, Aya Fibers Art Studio.
-And I’ve tried to take one of those once a year, and I learned Shibori dyeing, I’ve learned ego pruning, I’ve learned surface design, and it just I’m always trying to, like improve my skills.
-Even at this stage, I just love doing it, you know,
+And I’ve tried to take one of those once a year, and I learned shibori dyeing, I’ve learned indigo pruning, I’ve learned surface design, and it just I’m always trying to, like improve my skills.
+Even at this stage, I just love doing it, you know.

 Oh, that’s perfect.
 So, along with continuing to educate yourself and learn new skills.
 Is there any other skills that you think that you have that really help you in your job?
-Maybe it’s like organization or creativity, any, like specific skills that help?
+Maybe it’s like organization or creativity, like specific skills that help?

-And then I was listening to podcasts, and they were saying that you know, when you look on online, or like when you look at Instagram, or you see these artists who really, really are not good, but they’re so well known, like how they, how they get there, and when you have a really good artist, but they’re not well-known something like that, but it’s really marketing, and like if if you have good marketing skills, and you want to become a designer, you want to become an artist, you have to know how to sell yourself.
+And then I was listening to podcasts, and they were saying that you know, when you look on online, or like when you look at Instagram, or you see these artists who really, really are not good, but they’re so well known, like how they, how they get there, and when you have a really good artist, but they’re not well-known something like that, but it’s really marketing, and like if, if you have good marketing skills, and you want to become a designer, you want to become an artist, you have to know how to sell yourself.
 So, I think, and I love marketing, you know, and so I think marketing is a really good skill to have.
-And I encourage like, students who are artists that take a marketing course because I think that’s like that’s very important for anyone to know because now I have to market.
+And I encourage students who are artists to take a marketing course because I think that’s very important for anyone to know because now, I have to market.
 You know, I have to sell our product to different designers in this Backstream archive, I’m in the middle of trying to market it, and trying to find my customers.
 And so, I’m trying to figure out unique ways to do Instagram and social media.
-I’m starting to write blogs, you know, and Chapt GPT is my best friend.
+I’m starting to write blogs, you know, and Chat GPT is my best friend.
 Yeah, love that person.

 Amazing.
 So, just as we wrap up, along with marketing yourself and learning that background, is there any other advice that you can recommend to people who are trying to break into a field like yours?

 Yeah, I feel like it, whether it’s this field or any kind of creative or artistic field, I feel, you know, going through the years, I always hear people’s stories about always, like I would do.
 I always liked I would go to high school, and they would let me speak in front of the art students.
 And I said that I’m here to say that you can make a living being an artist and, and successful and I guess some people think success is being famous, or how many likes and all that kind of stuff.
 But I feel like it’s not really that it’s; I have a really big paycheck, raised a family, and my son’s graduated from Vet school.
-I mean, I make good money, being through the career that I have as being an artist, and I feel that you can be an artist; you have to work very hard at it and be passionate about it.
-But if you’re very passionate, you’re driven.
+I mean, I make good money, being through the career that I have as an artist, and I feel that you can be an artist; you have to work very hard at it and be passionate about it.
+But if you’re passionate, and you’re driven.

-I just feel like, like, there’s so many paths of being an artist or designer in the creative field that you do your research and look, you know, especially nowadays, you can look online and read good books, and I have a good book art that we are by Marian showmen.
+I just feel like, like, there’s so many paths of being an artist or designer in the creative field that you do your research and look, you know, especially nowadays, you can look online and read good books, and I have a good book art that we are by Marian Showman.
 It’s about making your life as an artist, you know, making a living and making a good career, and I just feel like, you know, you just follow your path, and there’s some, there’s good opportunity out there for creative and artistic people.
-And it’s not just art, you know, you can be a shoe designer, you can surface designer, you can create art that’s on any surface, you know, whether it’s like calendars and in, I don’t know, like like paper goods and wrapping paper.
-And that’s all surface design, like anything that has a pattern on it was created by somebody and if you want that field, then I would say definitely no Photoshop and Illustrator and know how to create a repeat, you know, pattern.
+And it’s not just art, you know, you can be a shoe designer, you can be a surface designer, you can create art that’s on any surface, you know, whether it’s like calendars and in, I don’t know, like paper goods and wrapping paper.
+And that’s all surface design, like anything that has a pattern on it was created by somebody and if you want that field, then I would say no Photoshop and Illustrator and know how to create a repeat, you know, pattern.
 That’s probably your top thing.
-You know, you just have a really good portfolio to show to customers.
+You know, you just have a good portfolio to show customers.

-And I think, one of the really good things to tell somebody is I would be persistent when you if you’re really interested in a company that you want to work for and you kind of send them your resume.
+And I think, one of the good things to tell somebody is I would be persistent when you if you’re really interested in a company that you want to work for and you kind of send them your resume.
 You send them your resume, and you talk to them or whatever.
 Follow up.
 Be a pain in the butt.
 Because I, you know, as a creative director, I get so busy, and I’ll forget about somebody, and then all of a sudden they’ll send me an email and then I might have a project going oh, again, well, hey, are you available right now?
 Can I use you right now?
-Like it is about being persistent in front of that person as much as you might think you’re being a pain.
+It is about being persistent in front of that person as much as you might think you’re being a pain.
 I think I love seeing somebody be persistent, because then that tells me that they’re passionate about what they want.
-I had one girl who she couldn’t get a hold of me in my email.
+I had one girl who couldn’t get a hold of me in my email.
 So, she just showed up.
 I mean, she just showed up in my office.
 And I was like, someone says, so, and so is here, and I’m like, I don’t even know who this girl is, and she goes, I was trying to get in touch with you.
-And I really love to work here.
+And I really love working here.
 Do you have any kind of internship or something like that?
 And I was like, oh my god, I’m so impressed that you just showed up, you know?
-And so anyway, so she comes in every like, it’s now she’s, she’s at SCAD [Savannah College of Art and Design.
+And so anyway, so she comes in every like, now she’s at SCAD (Savannah College of Art and Design).
 And now, she’ll come on Christmas break and things like that.
 And help in turn, you know, so?
 Yeah.

 • Kathryn Lawrie